edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-in-process.md

 In the above example we are retrieving the configuration value for the key `SomeOption` from the `IConfiguration` instance that we got from the `IServiceProvider` and setting it as the value of the header `some-header` for the mocked response.

 The above code is just for example.
 In reality you will probably want to retrieve some data from the `IServiceProvider` that was added to the `IServiceCollection` by the `Startup` class that is used by the `WebApplicationFactory<Startup>`.

-## How to run the demo

-The demo for this extension is represented by a test class.

-* In Visual Studio go to the `DotNet.Sdk.Extensions.Testing.Demos project`.
-* Run the tests for the [InProcessHttpResponseMockingDemoTests class](/demos/extensions-testing-demos/DotNet.Sdk.Extensions.Testing.Demos/HttpMocking/InProcess/InProcessHttpResponseMockingDemoTests.cs).

-Analyse the [InProcessHttpResponseMockingDemoTests class](/demos/extensions-testing-demos/DotNet.Sdk.Extensions.Testing.Demos/HttpMocking/InProcess/InProcessHttpResponseMockingDemoTests.cs) for more information on how this extension works.